-Over the next five years, consolidated gross capital expenditures are expected to approach \$5.5 billion.
-Approximately 63% of the capital spending is expected to be incurred at the regulated electric utilities, driven by FortisAlberta and FortisBC.
-Approximately 20% and 17% of the capital spending is expected to be incurred at the regulated gas utilities and at non-regulated operations, respectively.
+Over the next five years, consolidated gross capital expenditures are expected to be approximately \$5.5 billion.
+Approximately 64% of the capital spending is expected to be incurred at the regulated electric utilities, driven by FortisAlberta and FortisBC Electric.
+Approximately 23% and 13% of the capital spending is expected to be incurred at the regulated gas utilities and non-regulated operations, respectively.
 Capital expenditures at the regulated utilities are subject to regulatory approval.

-Gross consolidated capital expenditures for 2011 are expected to be approximately \$1.2 billion, as summarized in the following table.
+Gross consolidated capital expenditures for 2012 are expected to be approximately \$1.3 billion, as summarized in the following table.
 Planned capital expenditures are based on detailed forecasts of energy demand, weather and cost of labour and materials, as well as other factors, including economic conditions, which could change and cause actual expenditures to differ from forecasts.

-Forecast Gross Consolidated Capital Ex Year Ending December 31, 2 -
+Forecast Gross Consolidated Capital Expenditures (1) Year Ending December 31, 2012

 (\$ millions)

-Terasen Gas Companies 281
+FortisBC Energy Companies 244

-FortisAlberta (2) 420
+FortisAlberta (2) 419

-FortisBC 99
+FortisBC Electric 111

-Newfoundland Power 73
+Newfoundland Power 82

-Other Canadian Electric Utilities 46
+Other Canadian Electric Utilities 61

-Regulated Electric Utilities - Caribbean 83
+Regulated Electric Utilities - Caribbean 55

-Non-Regulated Utility (3) 183
+Non-Regulated Utility (3) 256

-Fortis Properties 27
+Fortis Properties 63

-Total 1,212
+Total 1,291

 - (1) Relates to forecast cash payments to acquire or construct utility capital assets, income producing properties and intangible assets, as would be reflected on the consolidated statement of cash flows.
-Includes forecast asset removal and site restoration expenditures, net of salvage proceeds, for those utilities where such expenditures are permissible in rate base in 2011. - (2) Includes forecast payments to be made to the Alberta Electric System Operator for investment in transmission capital projects - (3) Includes forecast non-regulated generation, mainly related to the Waneta Expansion, and corporate capital expenditures
+Includes forecast asset removal and site restoration expenditures, net of salvage proceeds, for those utilities where such expenditures are permissible in rate base in 2012. - (2) Includes forecast payments to be made to AESO for investment in transmission-related capital projects - (3) Includes forecast non-regulated generation, mainly related to the Waneta Expansion, and corporate capital expenditures

-The Corporation's subsidiaries expect to have reasonable access to long-term capital in 2011 to fund their capital expenditure programs.
+The Corporation's subsidiaries expect to have reasonable access to long-term capital in 2012 to fund their capital expenditure programs.

-The Corporation continues to pursue acquisitions for profitable growth, focusing on strategic opportunities to acquire regulated natural gas and electric utilities in the United States and Canada.
+The Corporation continues to pursue acquisitions for profitable growth, focusing on regulated electric and natural gas utilities in the United States and Canada.
 Fortis will also pursue growth in its non-regulated businesses in support of its regulated utility growth strategy.